#youthresearch #highereducation #segmentation

 Market Intelligence Manager, Queen Mary University of London

-QMUL has been using all three of YouthSight’s HE-focused subscription dashboard services, Higher Expectations, HE Marcomms and PGT+, for several years.
-Covering applicants for undergraduate and postgraduate courses, this gives QMUL a comprehensive view of its prospective students, their behaviours and attitudes, and how they compare with others around the country.
+QMUL used three of our HE Success Suite tracking products - Undergraduate Success, Marcomms Success and PGT Success.
+Covering applicants for undergraduate and postgraduate courses, this gave QMUL a comprehensive view of its prospective students, their behaviours and attitudes, and how they compared with others around the country.

-The university’s market intelligence team uses the products as a source of evidence to inform strategic decisions, and shares insights widely with different departments.
+The University’s market intelligence team used the products as a source of evidence to inform strategic decisions, and shared insights widely with different departments.

-Segmentation information from the dashboards has helped QMUL understand the attitudinal profiles of its student population.
-For example, the university has a relatively large proportion of “mature-minded” students, who tend to be less receptive to marketing messages, especially those focused on the social aspects and excitements of student life.
+Segmentation information from the dashboards helped QMUL understand the attitudinal profiles of its student population.
+For example, the University had a relatively large proportion of ‘mature-minded’ students, who tended to be less receptive to certain marketing messages, especially those focused on the social aspects of student life.

-Data from YouthSight also helped QMUL assess the impact of its open days.
-QMUL’s own surveys showed that visitors were fairly satisfied, but benchmarking revealed that many other universities were getting better feedback.
+Our data also helped QMUL assess the impact of its open days.
+QMUL’s own surveys showed that visitors were fairly satisfied, but benchmarking revealed that other universities were getting better feedback.